Sjoerd-Bo3/talks-example/2025-02-27/src/slides.md

 <!--
 Let's summarize the key benefits of using Zod.
 Catch issues before they hit production—runtime validation catches issues pre-deployment.
 Pinpoint exact validation failures—detailed error paths and messages.
 Autocomplete and type safety everywhere—developer experience improvement.
 One source of truth across your stack—schema parity.
 One team reduced production bugs by 60%—most importantly, developer confidence skyrocketed.
 -->

 ---
+layout: bullets
+themeColor: indigo
+---

+# Tips for Adoption

+- **Incremental** approach: validate one endpoint at a time
+- **Share** schemas as npm packages for multi-repo synergy
+- **Automate** with lint rules and CI tests

+---
 layout: two-cols